mapfde/cieb/CompIndex/CompIndex-generated.md

          * Uses ASK for a True/False test for a match to a query pattern.
          * Uses DESCRIBE to extract a single graph containing RDF data about resources.
          * Uses CONSTRUCT to extract and transform results into a single RDF graph specified by a graph template.
+         * Uses FROM to formulate queries with URLs and local files.
       * Understands how to combine and filter graph patterns using operators such as UNION, OPTIONAL, FILTER, and MINUS.
          * Uses UNION to formulate queries with multiple possible graph patterns.
          * Uses OPTIONAL to formulate queries to return the values of optional variables when available.